silzai/ObsidianNotes/Notes/RandomStudyNotes/SoftwareEngineering/Lecture/part4-Domain Models & Class Diagrams.md

 - Will an actor be a class in a class diagram?
 	- If we will manipulate the data of the actor in the system, then actor will be a class
+	- if information of an actor is used in the system, then it will be a class, otherwise if there is no information of an actor being used, then it will not be a class.

-- A use case will be several different functions
+- A use case need to consist of several different functions for it to be a use case, not there should not be just one simple function in it

 ### Messages
 - [messages by mit](https://web.mit.edu/java_v1.0.2/www/tutorial/java/objects/messages.html)